giantswarm/docs/swarmdocs/content/guides/your-first-application/nodejs.md

 $ sudo docker pull redis && sudo docker pull google/nodejs
 ```

 We won't repeat the `sudo` note for the sake of readability of the rest of this tutorial.
-Docker warns you if the priveleges aren't okay, so you'll be remembered anyway.
+Docker warns you if the privileges aren't okay, so you'll be remembered anyway.

 While your terminal and network connection are kept busy with loading Docker images, let's have a look on what exactly we are going to build.